Import the wrapper objects for model interaction.

 from examples.example_4_ciw.ex_4_ciw_model import Experiment, multiple_replications

-from vidigi.utils import event_log_from_ciw_recs
+from vidigi.ciw import event_log_from_ciw_recs

 from vidigi.animation import animate_activity_log